 In 2004 Neal was the first expert to train an entire police department in identity theft awareness.
 He went on to lead the Identity Theft Council, an award-winning non-profit that has assisted thousands of victims of identity theft.
 Through his work with the Council, Neal has helped set new standards in the way victims of identity theft are treated and supported, and in how law enforcement is trained.

 Neal is a member of the Online Trust Alliance IoT working group, and in 2015 he was honored as the first ever recipient of the Eigen Award, presented by the International Association of Certified Fraud Examiners at the headquarters of Wells Fargo Bank in San Francisco.
-He’s also a member of the National Initiative for Cybersecurity Education (NICE) K12 Committee.
+He’s also a member of the National Initiative for Cybersecurity Education (NICE) K12 Committee, and participant in both the Education and Workforce and Cyber Club Subcommittees of OC3, the Ohio Cyber Collaboration Committee.

-Neal has acted as advisor to numerous security firms including ZoneAlarm (now Check Point), Surf Control (now Websense), Ntru Cryptosystems, Securify, and SiteLock, and identity protection firms like PrivacyMatters, EZ Shield, IdentityGuard, and Credit Sesame.
+Neal has served as advisor to numerous security firms including ZoneAlarm (now Check Point), Surf Control (now Websense), Ntru Cryptosystems, Securify, and SiteLock, and identity protection firms like PrivacyMatters, EZ Shield, IdentityGuard, and Credit Sesame.
 He was an advisor to Civic Technologies, a Silicon Valley startup using blockchain to solve identity verification challenges.
-He is currently an advisor to Adaptable Security and a Fellow of the EP3 Foundation.
+He is currently an advisor to Adaptable Security, biometrics startup Taliware, and a Fellow of the EP3 Foundation.

 Neal has authored more than a thousand blogs and articles on security and privacy and has been quoted in numerous publications around the world including the New York Times, Forbes, Inc., the Wall St. Journal, the Huffington Post, CNN Money, BusinessWeek, USA Today, SmartMoney, CNET, Information Week, the National Law Journal, Today.com, NBC, CBS, CNBC, Fox Business, and the South China Morning Post.